 Our courses provide excellent preparation for employment in a wide range of careers including as a professional economist, analyst, policy maker and academic, and in a wide range of professions including banking, finance, economic consultancy and the civil service.
 They are also suitable if you wish to retrain or upskill or if you wish to change direction and take advantage of the greater job opportunities open to economics graduates.

 View our course pages on the University prospectus:

 For students who have a good undergraduate degree in a discipline outside economics, our GDip Economics offers a route onto the MSc programme if you did not specialise in economics at undergraduate level, but have some background in economics or quantitative subjects.

 Alternatively, the GDip also offers first degree graduates from other disciplines the opportunity to enhance their skillset and boost their career prospects, by adding an element of economics study to their CV.
 It can be tailored to suit the needs of students from a range of academic backgrounds with varying degrees of mathematical training.

 The school has dual degree options with the Universities of Konstanz and Tübingen in Germany.
 Under the dual degree option, students who have successfully completed the taught component of the MSc at Nottingham can spend a second year in Konstanz or Tübingen.
 This is a great opportunity to study abroad at highly-ranked universities in beautiful and historic locations in Germany.

-Download the economics postgraduate taught courses brochure
+Download the economics brochure:

 Having interned with PwC in Germany after graduating, Christian went on to secure a role at global professional services company Accenture.
 He now works as a consulting analyst in the banking industry.